petrafh/checklister/README.md

 npm run dev
 ```

 The starter API serves health checks plus auth/checklist endpoints backed by in-memory data so you can validate the contract fast.
 Wire it up to Postgres (Render has a managed option) before shipping to production.
+Configure `CORS_ORIGIN` to include your Netlify/Render frontend domain before deploying.

 ## Notes